Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (760) 945-7425 | Hours: 8 am – 12 pm Saturdays

-The Vista farmer’s market is actually the first and oldest farmers market in San Diego.
-Find quality organic produce, florals, hot food, and live music at Vista’s weekly farmers market less than a 25-minute walk from downtown.
-It’s open every weekend, perfect for strolling through the vendors with a cup of freshly brewed San Diego coffee.
-The Vista Farmers Market is also dog-friendly.
+The Vista farmers’ market is actually the first and oldest farmers’ market in San Diego.
+Find quality organic produce, florals, hot food, and live music at Vista’s weekly farmers market, less than a 25-minute walk from downtown.

 Rancho Buena Vista Adobe

-Tour a preserved California adobe house.
+Tour a preserved California adobe house to get a glimpse into early ranch life.

 View of the huge cacti outside the Rancho Buena Vista Adobe